Revis: Sparse Latent Steering to Mitigate Object Hallucination in Large Vision-Language Models: More Results

-To further verify the generalization capability of our framework, we extend the evaluation to the InternVL family, specifically InternVL3 and InternVL3.5.
+We also evaluate \sys on InternVL3 and InternVL3.5.
 These models utilize a distinct architecture compared to the Qwen and LLaVA series.
 As presented in Table~\ref{tab:more_models}, our method consistently mitigates hallucinations across both versions.
 For InternVL3, we observe that the discriminative performance on POPE remains comparable to the baseline (90.54\% vs 90.24\%).
 We attribute this plateau to the model reaching a capability ceiling on this specific discriminative task, where the room for marginal improvement is minimal.
 However, our method significantly enhances generative safety by reducing the CHAIR$_S$ score from 29.00\% to 24.00\%, proving that \sys\ effectively corrects hallucinations during the generation process even when discriminative signals are saturated.

 The performance on InternVL3.5 further validates this effectiveness, delivering comprehensive improvements across all metrics.
 Specifically, our method boosts the POPE Accuracy from 88.14\% to 88.80\% and dramatically lowers the CHAIR$_S$ score from 30.00\% to 23.00\%.
 This corresponds to a 23.3\% reduction in the hallucination rate compared to the regular baseline.
 These consistent results confirm that the orthogonality between visual evidence and language priors is a fundamental property shared across diverse LVLM architectures, ensuring that our steering mechanism remains effective regardless of the underlying model backbone.